Perik-Zavodskii/CoexpressDeconvolve/README.md

 Run the tool by using the provided Jupyter Notebooks.
 Choose the version corresponding to your species:

-For Human data: Open and run CoexpressDeconvolve.ipynb
+For Human data: Open and run CoexpressDeconvolve Hs.ipynb

-For Mouse data: Open and run CoexpressDeconvolve_Mm.ipynb
+For Mouse data: Open and run CoexpressDeconvolve Mm.ipynb

 The notebooks guide you through the 9-step pipeline: